 January 14, 2015.
 We have also completed the regulatory process required to sell our product in the European Economic Area and other countries that recognize the European CE Mark, but did not recognize any revenue from commercial sales of our product in 2014 or 2013.
 We completed the first commercial sale of our product outside of the United States in 2012.
 We recently commenced commercial operations in the United States, and made our first commercial sales in the United States in the second quarter of 2015.
 The success of our business will depend on our ability to establish a sales force, make sales and control costs, as well as our ability to obtain additional regulatory approvals needed to market new versions of our vBloc Rechargeable System and any other products we may develop in the future, all of which we may be unable to do.
-Additionally, if third-party payors do not cover and reimburse the cost of our vBloc Rechargeable System and facility costs, or such coverage is limited in scope or amount, or if pricing is set at unsatisfactory levels, market acceptance of our vBloc Rechargeable System will be impaired and our future revenue, if any, will be adversely affected.
-If we are unable to successfully market our vBloc Rechargeable System for its indicated use or are unable to obtain adequate third-party coverage and reimbursement, we may never be profitable and we may have to cease operations.
+Additionally, if third-party payors do not cover and reimburse the cost of our vBloc Rechargeable System and the related surgery and facility costs, or such coverage is limited in scope or amount, or if pricing is set at unsatisfactory levels, market acceptance of our vBloc Rechargeable System for its indicated use or are unable to obtain adequate third-party coverage and reimbursement, we may never be profitable and we may have to cease operations.
 Our lack of a significant operating history also limits your ability to make a comparative evaluation of us, our products and our prospects.